Uncle Boonmee Who Can Recall His Past Lives

-Uncle Boonmee Who Can Recall His Past Lives (ลุงบุญมีระลึกชาติ; RTGS: Lung Bunmi Raluek Chat) is a 2010 Thai drama film written, produced, and directed by Apichatpong Weerasethakul.
-The film, which explores themes of reincarnation, centers on the last days in the life of its title character, who is played by Thanapat Saisaymar.
+Uncle Boonmee Who Can Recall His Past Lives (ลุงบุญมีระลึกชาติ; RTGS: Lung Bunmi Raluek Chat) is a 2010 Thai fantasy drama film written, produced, and directed by Apichatpong Weerasethakul.
+The film, which explores themes of reincarnation, centers on the last days in the life of its title character, played by Thanapat Saisaymar.
 Together with his loved ones—including the spirit of his dead wife, Huay, and his lost son, Boonsong, who has returned in a non-human form—Boonmee explores his past lives as he contemplates the reasons for his illness.

-Uncle Boonmee Who Can Recall His Past Lives was inspired by the 1983 book A Man Who Can Recall His Past Lives by Buddhist abbot Phra Sripariyattiweti.
-The film is the final installment in a multi-platform art project by Apichatpong Weerasethakul called "Primitive".
+The film was inspired by the 1983 book A Man Who Can Recall His Past Lives by Buddhist abbot Phra Sripariyattiweti.
+The film is the final installment in a multi-platform art project by Apichatpong called "Primitive".
 It premiered at the 2010 Cannes Film Festival, where it won the Palme d'Or, becoming the first Thai film to do so.
+Several critics and publications consider it to be one of the greatest films ever made.

 Plot

 In a grassy area, a water buffalo breaks free from a rope tethering it to a tree.
 It wanders into a forest, where it is spotted by a man holding a sickle.
-The man begins to lead it somewhere, while a silhouetted figure with red eyes watches.
+The man begins to lead it somewhere, while a silhouette with red glowing eyes watches.

 Boonmee lives in a house on a farm with his sister-in-law Jen and his nephew Tong.
 Boonmee is suffering from a failing kidney; his Laotian assistant Jaai administers dialysis treatments to him.
 One night, while Boonmee, Jen and Tong are eating dinner together, the ghost of Boonmee's wife Huay appears.
-Huay, who died over a decade prior, says that she heard Jen and Boonmee's prayers for her, and is aware of Boonmee's poor health.
-A hairy, red-eyed figure ascends the stairs near the dinner table, and is revealed to be Boonmee's long-lost son Boonsong.
+Huay, who died over a decade ago, says that she heard Jen and Boonmee's prayers for her, and is aware of Boonmee's poor health.
+A hairy, red-eyed figure joins them, and is revealed to be Boonmee's long-lost son Boonsong.
 Boonsong, who practiced photography, had disappeared some years after Huay died.
 Boonsong was searching for a creature—whom he calls a "Monkey Ghost"—that he had captured in one of his photos.
 He says that he mated with a Monkey Ghost, causing his hair to grow longer and his pupils to dilate, and that, after meeting his mate, he forgot "the old world".

 During the day, on the farm with Jen, Boonmee asserts that his illness is a result of karma.
 He claims that it was caused by his killing of communists while serving in the military, and his killing of bugs on the farm.